- Distance from Philadelphia: 108 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1. The brews flow from 11:30 am to 1 am at Federal Jack's, a restaurant and brew pub on Maine's proud Beer Trail (see all 25 and you'll get a prize pack of Maine Beer Gear!).
+1 The brews flow from 11:30 a.m.-1 a.m. at Federal Jack's, a restaurant and brew pub on Maine's proud Beer Trail (see all twenty-five and you'll get a prize pack of Maine Beer Gear!).
 World-class ales are brewed right downstairs at the Kennebunk Brewing Company.

-Insider Tip Indie art lovers will want to visit Portland on the first Friday of each month when the local galleries, studios and the Museum of Art are open free to the public from 5–8 pm.
+Insider Tip Indie art lovers will want to visit Portland on the first Friday of each month when the local galleries, studios, and Museum of Art are open free to the public from 5–8 p.m.

-5. Walk off lunch by meandering along Commercial Street to the Maine Narrow Gauge Railroad Museum.
-The 1-1/2-mile train ride gives the coastal view of the city, offering a short tour along the waterfront of Casco Bay.
+4 Walk off lunch by meandering along Commercial Street to the Maine Narrow Gauge Railroad Museum.
+The 1.5-mile train ride gives the coastal view of the city, offering a short tour along the waterfront of Casco Bay.

-6. What's a city without a good gourmet cupcake establishment?
-In Portland, baked goodies are on Fore Street at East End Cupcakes where you can happily ruin your diet with vanilla, chocolate, lemon, peanut butter . . . and bacon.
+5 What's a city without a good gourmet cupcake establishment?
+In Portland, baked goodies are on Fore Street at East End Cupcakes, where you can happily ruin your diet with vanilla, chocolate, lemon, peanut butter ... and bacon.

-7. Some of the city's biggest dining buzz is over at Grace.
-Opened in 2009, the establishment has made a name for itself for its unique location—a restored church—and specialties including house made cavatelli, lobster stew, and hanger steak.
+6 Some of the city's biggest dining buzz is over at Grace.
+The establishment has made a name for itself for its unique location—a restored church—and specialties including house made cavatelli, lobster stew, and hanger steak.

-3. Release your inner treasure hunter.
+3 Release your inner treasure hunter.
 Devout antiques enthusiasts will find paradise on Route 1 with dozens of dealers spanning the 30 miles between Arundel and Kittery.
-Look for the full range, everything from mom-and-pop shops to "super stores" like Arundel Antiques.
+Look for the full range, everything from mom-and-pop shops to "super stores" like Arundel Antiques (1713 Portland Road; 207-985-7965).
 The perfect ending: a comfort-food meal at the ultra-kitschy Maine Diner.

 Where to Stay

-The hip Tides Beach Club (rooms from $225/night) hotel has the chic flair of nouveau hotel that just opened in 2011 with the soul of a New England grand dame.
-There are just 21 rooms, all lovely, and the crisp lobby with overstuffed chairs stays lively well into the night.
+The hip Tides Beach Club (rooms from $225/night) hotel has the chic flair of nouveau hotel and the soul of a New England grand dame.
+There are just twenty-one rooms, all lovely, and the crisp lobby with overstuffed chairs stays lively well into the night.

 The well-located Portland Regency Hotel & Spa (rooms from $149/night) sits on a block abutting Fore Street, just steps from the wharf and all the spoils of Portland's historic waterfront district.